Soccer-Jesus strike sinks PSG as Man City win group | Sports-Games

 Gabriel Jesus scored a 76th-minute winner as Manchester City beat Paris St Germain 2-1 at the Etihad Stadium on Wednesday to take their place in the Champions League knockout stages as Group A winners.
 PSG also advanced to the last 16 thanks to Leipzig's win over Club Brugge but the loss highlighted their continued problems in finding an effective way to harness their star-studded attack.

 Four minutes after the break, however, PSG grabbed the lead, Mbappe drilling the ball home at the back post after Messi's cross had deflected off Kyle Walker into the French forward's path.
-City drew level when Raheem Sterling poked home at the back post after a lovely ball from Rodri had set up Walker for a trademark low cross.
+City drew level when Raheem Sterling poked home after a lovely ball from Rodri had set up Walker for a trademark low cross.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)